quicwg/multipath/draft-lmbdhk-quic-multipath.md

 numbers so that the rule is made simple: Use the older key if packet number is lower than any packet number frame the current key phase.

-In QUIC multipath, some care is needed in the initiating Key Update process.
+When using multiple packet number space on different paths, some care is needed in the initiating Key Update process.
-Because different paths use different packet number spaces but share a single key, when a key update is initiated on one path, packets sent to the other path needs to know when transition is complete.
+Because different paths use different packet number spaces but share a single key.
+When a key update is initiated on one path, packets sent to the other path needs to know when transition is complete.
 Otherwise, it is possible that the other paths send packets with the old keys, but skip sending any packets in the current key phase and directly jump to sending packet in the next key phase.